-It is important to recognize that not all NJ employment terminations are unlawful.
-In New Jersey, as in most states, employment is at-will.
+It is important to recognize that not all employment terminations in New Jersey are unlawful.
+In NJ, as in most states, employment is at-will.
 That means that generally either an employee or an employer can terminate the employment relationship at-will – at any time, for any reason or for no reason.

 Learn more about these causes of action regarding wrongful termination in NJ below.